Internationalization in Lock v2 for iOS

-By default, Lock.Android displays all text in English.
-If you wish to display text in another language, you may provide a
+By default, Lock v2 for iOS displays all text in English.
+If you wish to display text in another language, or you wish to alter the text values for your application, you may provide a

 Lock String Values

-For a full list of the names used by Lock, see the default strings.xml file in the Lock.Android repository.
+For a full list of the terms used by Lock, see the base Lock.strings file in the Lock.swift repository.